bidwolf/pro-bar/README.md

 ## Architecture (EN)

-Ok, actually you have just installed things, now you will structure your code to create a modular application with the right responsibilities.
+Ok, you have just installed things, and now you will structure your code to create a modular application with the right responsibilities.

-First your code has to use the pattern of routes and server with blueprints of Flask, that allows you register your routes with a few line of code.
+First, your code has to use the pattern of routes and server with blueprints of Flask, which allows you to register your routes with a few lines of code.

 >[!IMPORTANT]
-> You have to create a `__init__.py` file on each module to allow you import them from other sources in your codebase.
+> You have to create a `__init__.py` file on each module to allow you to import them from other sources in your codebase.

 ### Source tree
 Your source code will be like this: